Point-wise Stability of Reaction Diffusion Fronts: Improved Pointwise Bounds on the Green Function

 Secondly, to prove the bound stated for $\tilde{H}$, recall that

 and

-Here is the plan, for the case $\frac{|x-y|}{t}\geq S$ for some large enough $S$ defined in the proof of Proposition \ref{Proposition1.2}, we use \eqref{tilde_H_large} with the bound on the total Green function $G(x,t;y)$ above and the bound on $F(x,t;y)$ that we are about to show.
+Here is the plan of the proof: For the case $\frac{|x-y|}{t}\geq S$ for some large enough $S$ defined in \eqref{DefinitionofS}, we use \eqref{tilde_H_large} with the bound on the total Green function $G(x,t;y)$ above and the bound on $F(x,t;y)$ that we are about to show.
 For the case $\frac{|x-y|}{t}\leq S$, we use \eqref{tilde_H_bdd} with the bound on $\tilde{G}(x,t;y)$ derived in the proof of Proposition \ref{Proposition1.2} and the bound on $E(x,t;y)-F(x,t;y)$ we are going to derive.

 {\bf Case I. $\frac{|x-y|}{t}\leq \frac{1}{2}$.} In this situation, we have $|x-y|\leq \frac{1}{2}t$, so

 Recall that $\mathrm{errfn}(x):=\frac{1}{\sqrt{\pi}}\int_{-\infty}^{x}e^{-z^2}dz$.
 From this we get